Moody remembers fallen heroes

 |0

-This work, Moody remembers fallen heroes [Image 5 of 5], by SrA Leonid Soubbotine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Moody remembers fallen heroes, by SrA Leonid Soubbotine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.